YogeshRaje/Langflow_CustomAgent_IBMGraniteModel_Replicate/README.md

 Step1- Install langflow

-Step2- Register on Replicate  with your github account and create replicate token.
+Step2- Register on Replicate platfom ( https://replicate.com/signin ) with your github account and create replicate token.